Skip to main content

 Subsidence Risk Check

-Subsidence is the most expensive single defect a UK home buyer can inherit.
-Active movement can cost £15,000-£40,000 to remediate, sit on insurance records for the life of the property, and reduce resale value by 5-15% even after works.
-Most of the decision-making data is free and public.
+Before a second viewing or an offer, check the local ground risk, the viewing red flags and the seller's insurance history.
+Active subsidence can cost £15,000-£40,000 to remediate, sit on insurance records for the life of the property, and reduce resale value by 5-15% even after works.

 Free property preview